 Applicants must identify a health or health-related outcome that is considered a key issue in their area, and the system of interrelated determinants that drive the outcome.
 They must also outline what actions are required to shape the health of the local population through cross-sector working.

-In January 2020, up to 30 council-led projects will be chosen to progress to the next round of selection.
+In January 2020, up to 30 council-led projects were chosen to progress to the next round of selection.